Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Related Work

-\textbf{Parameter-efficient Transfer Learning.} Large-scale pre-trained models have shown significant improvements across various downstream tasks.
-As the model size and the number of tasks grow, parameter-efficient transfer learning approaches (\eg, \citep{hu2021lora,multi_domain,houlsby2019parameter,pfeiffer2020adapterfusion,he2021towards}) have been developed to adapt to diverse downstream by updating only a small fraction/number of learnable parameters while fully utilizing the knowledge of the pre-trained model without catastrophic forgetting.
-Especially in the field NLP, low-rank adaptation~\citep{hu2021lora} is proposed to approximate the parameter update or light-weight adapter modules~\citep{houlsby2019parameter,pfeiffer2020adapterfusion} can be inserted between pre-trained layers during fine-tuning.
-Prefix/prompt tuning~\citep{lester2021power,li2021prefix,wang2022learning,smith2022coda} has been introduced where additional learnable tokens (soft prompts) are added during fine-tuning while keeping the backbone frozen.
-In contrast to prior deep metric learning work, we utilize parameter-efficient transfer learning for our proposed universal metric learning setup to learn universal representations across different data distributions in a single model while preventing bias and catastrophic forgetting, which outperforms even full fine-tuning baselines.
+\textbf{Parameter-Efficient Fine-Tuning~(PEFT).} Large-scale pre-trained models have shown significant improvements across various downstream tasks.
+As the model size and the number of tasks grow, parameter-efficient fine-tuning approaches~\cite{hu2021lora,multi_domain,houlsby2019parameter,pfeiffer2020adapterfusion,he2021towards} have been developed to adapt to diverse downstream by updating only a small fraction/number of learnable parameters while fully utilizing the knowledge of the pre-trained model without catastrophic forgetting.
+Low-rank adaptation~\cite{hu2021lora} is proposed to approximate the parameter update or light-weight adapter modules~\cite{houlsby2019parameter,pfeiffer2020adapterfusion} can be inserted between pre-trained layers during fine-tuning.
+Prefix/prompt tuning~\cite{lester2021power,li2021prefix,wang2022learning,smith2022coda} has been introduced where additional learnable tokens (soft prompts) are added during fine-tuning while keeping the backbone frozen.
+In metric learning, there has been only one prior study~\cite{ren2024learning}, which tune prompts to generate semantic proxies.
+However, all existing PEFT methods are designed to handle only a single data distribution.
+We are the first to propose an efficient-tuning method that can deal with multiple data distributions in metric learning.